The Adventures of Sam Spade

 The Adventures of Sam Spade, Detective was a radio series based loosely on the private detective character Sam Spade, created by writer Dashiell Hammett for The Maltese Falcon.
 The show ran for 13 episodes on ABC in 1946, for 157 episodes on CBS in 1946–1949, and finally for 75 episodes on NBC in 1949–1951.
 The series starred Howard Duff (and later, Steve Dunne) as Sam Spade and Lurene Tuttle as his secretary Effie, and took a considerably more tongue-in-cheek approach to the character than the novel or movie.
 The announcer was Dick Joy.
+Spade’s greetings and farewells to Effie (“Me, sweetheart” and “Goodnight, sweetheart” respectively) are a recurring motif on the show.
+Keeping with this, period standard ”Goodnight Sweetheart” was used as the closing theme of each episode.

 The series was largely overseen by producer/director William Spier.
 In 1947, Spier and scriptwriters Jason James and Bob Tallman received an Edgar Award for Best Radio Drama from the Mystery Writers of America.

 Before the series, Sam Spade had been played in radio adaptations of The Maltese Falcon by both Edward G. Robinson (in a 1943 Lux Radio Theater production) and by Humphrey Bogart (in a 1941 Academy Award Theater production), both on CBS.

 Dashiell Hammett's name was removed from the series in the late 1940s because he was being investigated for involvement with the Communist Party.
 Later, when Howard Duff's name appeared in the Red Channels book, he was not invited to play the role when the series made the switch to NBC in 1950.